 In 2023, we analyzed the exposure to physical risk of almost 2,000 assets owned by the Group or operated on behalf of our customers worldwide.
 This work allows us to better understand the main physical risks the Group faces, and also the possible impacts of climate change on our operational and environmental performance, thanks to vulnerability studies carried out at the local level.
-The table below provides a quick overview of how the impacts of climate change translate into operational impacts for the drinking water production business.
-It presents example courses of action identified by teams that took part in the pilot studies in 2022 and 2023.
+Over 20 site studies have been carried out since 2022, 10 of them in 2024, mainly looking at water and waste activities in the different regions where we operate.

-CLIMATE RISK Examples of operational vulnerabilities identified Examples of adaptation measures for the water business HEATWAVES Maintaining indoor and outdoor working conditions (productivity, health, and safety risks) Damage to sensitive equipment (electronic and electrical) Delays to work schedules Degradation of water quality due to proliferation of algae Water demand pressures and worsening conflicts over use Rising costs of energy to maintain operating temperatures Increased risk of fires and explosions Reorganize work schedules Improve insulation against cold/heat in buildings Systematically build redundancy into cooling equipment for critical applications Provide personal protective equipment (PPE) suitable for high temperatures Improve hydrogen sulfide monitoring HEAVY RAINS Damage to sensitive equipment (electronic and electrical) Pollution thresholds exceeded Disruption to supply chains and transportation services (preventing response to callouts) Turbidity degrading water quality Facilities for treating wastewater and rainwater overwhelmed Raise the height of equipment based on extremes Prioritize emergency warning systems Build redundancy into electrical supply equipment Improved waterproofing of critical equipment Work with sanitation services before heavy rains occur to clear traffic lanes DROUGHT Scarcity of water resources impacting the production and distribution of drinking water, and cooling requirements Degradation of water quality creating the need for additional treatment and/or larger facilities Clay shrinkage and swelling causing infrastructure damage in clay soil areas Ensure adequate reagent storage Install water reuse solutions Resize facilities to accommodate the additional treatments Prioritize redundancy in local resources and networking in collaboration with local stakeholders a testado
+CLIMATE RISK Examples of operational vulnerabilities identified Exan for tl HEATWAVES Maintaining indoor and outdoor working conditions (productivity, health, and safety risks) Damage to sensitive equipment (electronic and electrical) Delays to work schedules Degradation of water quality due to proliferation of algae Water demand pressures and worsening conflicts over use Rising costs of energy to maintain operating temperatures Increased risk of fires and explosions • Rev • Im in l • Sys eq • Pro sui • Im HEAVY RAINS Damage to sensitive equipment (electronic and electrical) Pollution thresholds exceeded Disruption to supply chains and transportation services (preventing response to callouts) Turbidity degrading water quality Facilities for treating wastewater and rainwater overwhelmed • Ra on • Pri • Bu eq • Im • Wo rai DROUGHT Scarcity of water resources impacting the production and distribution of drinking water, and cooling requirements Degradation of water quality creating the need for additional treatment and/or larger facilities Clay shrinkage and swelling causing infrastructure damage in clay soil areas • En • Ins • Re the • Pri an loc mples of adaptation measures the water business eorganize work schedules nprove insulation against cold/heat buildings ystematically build redundancy into cooling quipment for critical applications rovide personal protective equipment (PPE) uitable for high temperatures nprove hydrogen sulfide monitoring aise the height of equipment based n extremes rioritize emergency warning systems uild redundancy into electrical supply quipment nproved waterproofing of critical equipment Vork with sanitation services before heavy ains occur to clear traffic lanes nsure adequate reagent storage nstall water reuse solutions esize facilities to accommodate ne additional treatments rioritize redundancy in local resources nd networking in collaboration with ocal stakeholders